Gluesticks Blog

 How To Make Jumbo Chewy Peanut Butter Cookies

-Cream butter and sugars together until smooth.
-Beat in peanut butter, egg, milk, and vanilla and mix until smooth and creamy.
-I use the paddle attachment on my stand mixer, but an electric hand mixer works well too.
+Step 1: Cream butter and sugars together until smooth.
+Beat in peanut butter, egg, milk, and vanilla, and mix until smooth and creamy.

-Add flour mixture and mix just until dough forms.
-Scrape the sides and bottom of the bowl with a rubber spatula to make sure everything is mixed.
+Step 2: Add dry ingredients and mix just until dough forms.
+Scrape the sides and bottom of the bowl with a rubber spatula to ensure everything is well mixed.

-Scoop dough using a 3 Tablespoon cookie scoop onto the baking sheets.
-I bake 4 cookies on a cookie sheet.
+Step 3: Scoop dough using a 3 Tablespoon cookie scoop onto the baking sheets.
+I bake 4-6 cookies on a cookie sheet.

-Dip a fork in water, let the excess water drip off, then use the fork to add a criss-cross pattern on each cookie.
+Step 4: Dip a fork in water, let the excess drip off, then use it to add a criss-cross pattern to each cookie.

-Bake cookies for 12 minutes.
+Step 5: Bake cookies for 12 minutes.
 The edges of each cookie will be light brown.
+Allow cookies to cool on the baking sheet for 2 minutes, then transfer to a wire cooling rack to cool completely.

 giant chewy peanut butter cookies

-hand holding peanut butter cookie broken in half
+• hand holding reese's pieces peanut butter cookie

 Bakery Style Chewy Peanut Butter Cookies